oldoteo/pptimportLatex/README.md

 Beside the basic import of a slide "as-is", there are commands to also automatically replace a placeholder text in the Power Point slide with specific expressions given in Latex.
 This can be done in Power Point (thus retaining all visual properties of the text being replaced but not supporting formulas and other nice Latex typesetting) or in Latex (potentially slightly altering the final look, but leveraging the powerful Latex typesetting and making the figure perfectly blend with the rest of your document).
 For instance, if your slide 4 of the Power Point presentation figures.pptx contains a rectangle with a text "TT1" it can be replaced by a formula by:

 \begin{figure}
 \includegraphicspptpdfsubstex{figures.pptx}{3}{$E=mc^2$}
 \end{figure}

 The package requires the .sty file and two vbs scripts, which must be accessible.
 I recommend putting these files in a folder in the PATH environment variable.

+The user guide PDF shows the available commands and some examples.